google/slowjam/README.md

 `NOTE: This is not an officially supported Google product`

-SlowJam is a tool for analyzing the performance of Go applications which consume substantial wall-clock time, but do not consume substantial CPU time.
-For example, an automation tool which primarily waits on command-line execution or remote resources to become available.

-Go has great profiling and tracing support for applications which consume many resources, but does not have a low-touch story for profiling applications that primarily wait on external resources.
+SlowJam is a two-part tool for analyzing function latency within Go programs.

+* `stacklog` - a library for sampling the stack of a Go program during runtime
+* `slowjam` - a binary for visualizing the latency from recorded stack samples

+SlowJam excels at finding optimization opportunities in automation workflows, as they tend to block on command-line execution or remote resources, rather than CPU resources.
+This tool was created from a hackathon hosted by Google's Container DevEx  team, with the goal of finding ways to reduce the start-up latency within [minikube](http://minikube.sigs.k8s.io/).

 ## Features

+* Hybrid Gantt/Flamegraph visualizations
-* Stack-based sampling approach
+* Automated sampling of all function calls
-* Minimal instrumentation (2 lines of code to integrate)
+* Trivial to integrate
-* Minimal & tunable overhead (~1% for the small workloads we have tested)
-* Hybrid Gantt/Flamegraph visualization
+* Zero overhead when inactive, <1% overhead when activated

 ## Screenshot